By selling products across multiple channels, you’re already on the right track.

 Their algorithm has changed frequently to make search results easier for shoppers to navigate.
 However, this can mean unpredictable visibility for sellers.

 No need to worry.
 If you veer away from keyword stuffing and keep listings neat, relevant and accurate, these algorithm changes should only benefit your shop.
+We’ve added some quick tips below, but feel free to check out our post, Etsy SEO Tips to Improve Product Visibility, for a more in-depth look.

 Your keywords should not only describe the product, but who it’s for – is the product for moms, kids, or babies?
 What kind of decor or fashion does it best complement – rustic, modern, or nautical?